jacobarriola/floating-orchard-wp/README.md

-Floating Orchard custom theme on WordPress
+Custom theme on WordPress
 ===

 This is a custome theme built for Floating Orchard.
 At the time of launch, this was built for 3.9.1.

-Stylesheet <code>style.css</code>
+Stylesheet
 ---------------

-1. The stylesheet is outputed in a compressed format using the Compass compiler.
+1. The <code>style.css</code> is outputed in a compressed format using the Compass compiler.
 2. The homepage is built on <code>front-page.php</code>

-_s Starter Theme
+_s
 ---------------

 This custom theme was built on top of starter theme called <code>_s</code>.
 Basic documentation can be found at <a href="http://underscores.me">http://underscores.me</a>.